Advanced Modular Armor Protection: Design

 The Advanced Modular Armor Protection branding is used for a variety of armour systems designed by IBD Deisenroth, including ceramic armour, laminated armour, light metal armour, spaced armour and reactive armour.
 Lightweight slat armor is also part of the AMAP family.

 In order to achieve a high protection at a low weight, AMAP is making used of highly specialized composite materials, light metal alloys such as aluminium-titanium alloys, improved steel alloys and nano-ceramics.

 AMAP is a modular protection concept, including numerous versions that can be combined to reach the desired level of protection.

 In 2009, IBD stated that it had developed a new high-hardened steel requiring 30% less thickness to offer the same protection level as ARMOX 500Z high hard armour steel.
 Mat 7720 new, a newly developed aluminium-titanium alloy, requires only 38% as much weight as rolled homogeneous armour (RHA) for reaching the same level of protection compared to older titanium alloys requiring 58% of the steel's weight.
 Compared to RHA, the Mat 7720 new alloy provides twice as much protection for a given weight.

 In 2013, IBD introduced nano-metric steel, high-strength nitrogen steels developed in cooperation with steel manufacturers.
 Nano-metric steel almost matches the protection provided by standard ceramic materials.
 An improved liner material for the IBD C1 HT spall liner was also presented, offering a 20% gain in performance for a given weight over standard liners and a 10% gain in performance over IBD's previous liner offerings.
 A combination of the different available protection materials can result in weight savings of over 40%.

 IBD also developed nano-composite liner materials suited for structural parts such as wheelhouses, fenders and inner decoupled floors of mine protected vehicles.
 Known as IBD FlexiComp, these materials offer improved ballistic protection and structural strength compared to older liner materials; the elastic properties are twice as high while having a 10% lower density.

-Some armour arrays sold under the AMAP brand are making use nano-ceramics, which are harder and lighter than current ceramics, while having better multi-hit capability.
+Some armour arrays sold under the AMAP brand are making use of nano-ceramics, which are harder and lighter than current ceramics, while having better multi-hit capability.
 Normal ceramic tiles and a liner backing have a mass-efficiency (E_{M}) value of 3 compared to normal steel armour, while it fulfills STANAG 4569.
 The new nano-crystalline ceramic materials should increase the hardness compared to current ceramics by 70% and the weight reduction is 30%, therefore the E_{M} value is larger than 4.
 Furthermore, the higher fracture toughness increases the general multi-hit capability.

 Some AMAP armour modules might consist of nano-ceramic tiles glued onto a backing liner and overlaid by a cover, a concept which is also used by MEXAS.

 In excess new nano-ceramic armour overlaying a vehicle's base armour, which is backed up by a spall-liner, can achieve a weight reduction of more than 40% to meet the Level 3 of STANAG 4569.
 Furthermore, AMAP's glue and lining components work efficiently even at high temperatures (like 80 °C).